ptx2/gymnasticon/README.md

 It is still possible to setup [networking and remote access](https://www.raspberrypi.org/documentation/configuration/wireless/headless.md) so you can check logs, or participate in development work.
 But this mode is not recommended for typical users.

 > Note: In contrary to a stock Pi OS image the `wpa_supplicant.conf` file has to remain in the "boot" partition.
 It is therefore possible to read the Wifi password - if used - in clear-text from this file beyond the initial boot.

+You can change the root filesystem between read-only and read-write mode, but also show the current mode using the command `overctl`.

 ## Troubleshooting